Naperville IL Chiropractic Care at Victory Rehab

 Being doctors of Chiropractic – often referred to as chiropractors or chiropractic physicians – both Dr. Tom and Dr. Chris practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis, and treatment.
 Chiropractors have broad diagnostic skills and are also trained to recommend therapeutic and rehabilitative exercises, as well as to provide nutritional, dietary and lifestyle counseling in their Naperville IL clinic.

 The most common therapeutic procedure performed by doctors of chiropractic is known as “spinal manipulation,” also called “chiropractic adjustment.”
 The purpose of manipulation is to restore joint mobility by manually applying a controlled force into joints that have become hypomobile – or restricted in their movement – as a result of a tissue injury.
 Tissue injury can be caused by a single traumatic event, such as improper lifting of a heavy object, or more commonly through repetitive stresses, such as sitting in an awkward position with poor spinal posture for an extended period of time.
 In either case, injured tissues undergo physical and chemical changes that can cause inflammation, pain, and diminished function for the sufferer.
 Manipulation, or adjustment of the affected joint and tissues, restores mobility, thereby alleviating pain and muscle tightness, and allowing tissues to heal.

-At Victory Rehab chiropractic adjustments rarely causes discomfort.
+At Victory Rehab Naperville IL chiropractic clinic, adjustments rarely cause discomfort.
 However, patients may sometimes experience mild soreness or aching following treatment (as with some forms of exercise) that usually resolves within 12 to 48 hours.

 In many cases, such as lower back pain, chiropractic care may be the primary method of treatment.
 When other medical conditions exist, chiropractic care may complement or support medical treatment by relieving the musculoskeletal aspects associated with the condition.